 Stormwater staff will review your application and let you know if any additional information is needed.
 When additional information is needed, please allow City staff extra time to review your application.

 Step 3: Find out How Much You Can Save

 Depending on your location, you may receive 75 to 90 percent reimbursement for your project once it is complete.
 Reimbursement is based on available funding and project cost.
 Projects in high-priority areas are likely to receive 90 percent reimbursement since it is in an area that is more severely polluted and needs more immediate attention.

-(Please note: Funding support may not include removing existing impermeable pavement to replace with permeable pavers or structural support for green roofs.
+(Please note: Funding support may not include removing existing impermeable pavement to replace it with permeable pavement or structural support for green roofs.
 Also, projects that are likely to receive $30,000 or more in funding are required to follow land-use restrictions.)

-Find Out How Much You Can Save - Enter in your address to see if your project is in or outside a priority area.
+Find Out How Much You Can Save - Enter in your address to see if your project is in a priority area.

 Participants may receive a lower utility fee based on how much the project decreases the property’s impervious area (or areas that don't allow stormwater to soak into the ground).